-As described in Chapter ??, the performance of many systems can be improved by overlapping communication and computation.
-Nonblocking collective operations combine the potential to utilize overlap and avoid synchronization of nonblocking point-to-point operations with the optimized implementation and message scheduling of collective operations [2, 5].
+As described in Section ??
+(Section 3.7), the performance of many systems can be improved by overlapping communication and computation.
+Nonblocking collective operations combine the potential to utilize overlap and avoid synchronization of nonblocking point-topoint operations with the optimized implementation and message scheduling of collective operations [1, 4].
 One way of doing this would be to perform the collective operation in a separate thread.
-An alternative mechanism that often leads to better performance (i.e., avoids context switching and scheduler overheads and thread management [3]) is the use of nonblocking collective communication.
-The model is similar to point-to-point communications.
-A nonblocking start call is used to initiate a collective communication which is eventually completed by a separate call.
-As in the nonblocking point-to-point case, the communication can progress independently of the computations at all participating processes.
-Nonblocking collective communication can also be used to mitigate synchronizing effects of collective operations by running them in the "background".
+An alternative mechanism that often leads to better performance (i.e., avoids context switching, scheduler overheads, and thread management [2] is the use of nonblocking collective communication.
+The model is similar to point-to-point communications described in Section ??
+(Section 3.7).
+A nonblocking start call is used to initiate a collective communication, which is eventually completed by a separate call.
+As in the nonblocking point-to-point case, the communication may progress independently of the computations at all participating processes.
+Nonblocking collective communication can also be used to mitigate synchronizing effects of collective operations by running them in the "background."
+In addition to enabling communication-computation overlap, nonblocking collective operations can be used to perform collective operations on overlapping communicators that would lead to deadlocks with blocking operations.
+The semantic advantages can also be useful in combination with point-to-point communication.

-As in the point-to-point case, all start calls are local and return immediately, irrespective of the status of other processes.
+As in the point-to-point case, all start calls are local and return immediately with a request handle (cf. Section ??
+(Section 3.7.1)), irrespective of the status of other processes.
 Multiple nonblocking collective communications can be outstanding on a single communicator.
 If the call causes some system resource to be exhausted, then it will fail and return an error code.
-Quality implementations of MPI should ensure that this happens only in "pathological" cases.
+Quality implementations of MPI should ensure that this happens only in 1

+"pathological" cases.
 That is, an MPI implementation should be able to support a large number of pending nonblocking operations.

-A nonblocking collective call indicates that the system may start copying data out of the send buffer and into the receive buffer.
-All associated buffers should not be accessed between the initiation and the completion of a nonblocking collective operation.
-Collective operations complete locally when the local part of the operation has been performed (i.e., the semantics are guaranteed) and all buffers can be accessed.
-Similarly to the blocking case, this does not imply that other processes have completed or even started the operation.
-However, calling blocking completion functions (e.g., MPI_WAIT) may synchronize the calling processes.
+3 A nonblocking collective call indicates that the system may start copying data out 4 of the send buffer and into the receive buffer.
+All associated send buffers should not be 5modified and all associated receive buffers should not be accessed between the initiation 6 and the completion of a nonblocking collective operation.
+Collective operations complete 7 locally when the local part of the operation has been performed (i.e., the semantics of 8 the collective operation are guaranteed) and all buffers can be accessed.
+Similarly to the 9 blocking case, completion does not imply that other processes have completed or even 10started the operation.
+However, calling blocking completion functions (e.g., MPI_WAIT) 11may synchronize the calling processes.